renovatebot/renovate/readme.md

 ## The Renovate Approach

 - We believe everyone can benefit from automation, whether it's a little or a lot
-- Renovate should not cause you to change your workflow against your wishes, instead it should be adaptable to your existing workflow
+- Renovate should not cause you to change your workflow against your wishes instead, it should be adaptable to your existing workflow
-- All behaviour should be configurable, down to a ridiculous level if necessary
+- All behavior should be configurable, down to a ridiculous level if necessary
-- Autodetect settings wherever possible (to minimise configuration) but always allow overrides
+- Autodetect settings wherever possible (to minimize configuration) but always allow overrides

 ## Using Renovate